Stewart Dunsker

-Stewart Dunsker M.D., a neurosurgeon, is Professor and Director of Spinal Neurosurgery at the University of Cincinnati College of Medicine, and Director of the Department of Neurosurgery at the Christ Hospital, Cincinnati, Ohio.
+Stewart Dunsker is a neurosurgeon and Professor Emeritus at University of Cincinnati College of Medicine.

 Education

 Dunsker is from Cincinnati, Ohio, where he was born on August 12, 1934.
 He earned an A.B (cum laude) from Harvard College in 1956.
 He studied at the University of Cincinnati College of Medicine, where he was given the Borden Award for Research in 1960.
 There followed an internship at the University of Illinois and a year of training in Internal Medicine at the University of Cincinnati.
 He served two years in the army and did a year of surgical training at the University of Cincinnati.

 Career

 In 1965, Dunsker joined the neurosurgery program at Washington University School of Medicine, where he would remain for four years.
 In 1970, Dunsker joined the practice of Frank Henderson Mayfield.
 It would later become known as the Mayfield Clinic.

 Dunsker's research interests have to do with spine disorders.
 A founding member of the Joint Section of Spinal Disorders of the America Association of Neurological Surgeons/Congress of Neurological Surgeons, he was the organization's Chairman in 1987.

 Dunsker is a member of the American Association of Neurological Surgeons (Board of Directors, 1991–1994; Treasurer 1995–1998; Vice President 1998–1999; President 2000–2001); the American Board of Neurological Surgery (Board of Directors, 1994–1999; Vice Chair 1999); the American Academy of Neurological Surgery (Vice President, 1990); the Congress of Neurological Surgeons (Executive Committee 1980); the Society of University Neurosurgeons (President 1980); the Ohio State Medical Society (President, 1983); the Ohio State Neurosurgical Society (President, 1981); the American Medical Association (Delegate, 1976–1986); and the American College of Surgeons.